scoringengine/scoringengine/README.md

 OVERWRITE_DB=true docker-compose up
 ```

-We also provide the ability to run it in an example mode.
-This means only the web ui runs, and the database is be prepopulated with example data.
+We also provide the ability to run it in an 'example' mode.
+This means only the web ui runs, and the database is prepopulated with example data.
 Set the EXAMPLE environment variable to true:
 ```
 EXAMPLE=true docker-compose up
 ```